mit-pdos/daisy-nfsd/README.md

 the file-system and bank examples to Go (the generated code goes into `dafnygen/`).

-You'll need Dafny 3 on your $PATH.
+You'll need Dafny 3:

+- On Arch Linux you can get `dafny-bin` from the AUR
+- On macOS use `brew install dafny`
+- For other systems the easiest solution is to download a binary release from https://github.com/dafny-lang/dafny/releases, extract it, and add it to your
+  $PATH (this is what we have to do in CI, which runs on Ubuntu 20.04).

 Compilation additionally depends on goimports to remove unused imports:

 ```sh
 go get golang.org/x/tools/cmd/goimports